jilliandanielle/playground-may-2021/README.md

         'body': json.dumps('CSV to DynamoDB Success!')
     }
 ```

+Configure Test Event
+- Event template
+    - Search _S3_
+    - Select _Amazon S3 Put_
+- Event name
+    - playgroundcsvtest
-- Click **Deploy**
+- Create
 - Click **Test**
+- Check the *Execution Results* to see the results

+Uploading a CSV file to S3 and checking CloudWatch
-- Navigate to the Test tab
+- Navigate back to S3 (open in new tab if not there already)
-    - Event Template-Search 's3 put' (this shows the structure for the test)
-    - Event name - "playgroundcsvtest"
+- Search for your bucket
-    - Look for the S3 bucket
+- Upload the CSV file to your bucket
-        - change bucket name to {name of bucket}
+    - Check to make sure the upload is successful

-        - change object key to {name of file}
+- Navigate back to *Lambda*
-    - Create
-    - Test again
+- Click on the tab **Monitoring**
+- Scroll down to **CloudWatch Insights**
+- Select the latest entry under **LogStream** (a new tab will open up)
+- Check the logs for your **bucket name** and the **CSV file**

-5. Triggering the Lambda with a S3 upload.
+5. Reading the CSV file with Python using boto3.

-- First let's code some code to read through the rows and print the items out so we can see it in the logs.
+**Version 2**
 ```
 import json
 import csv